• Skip to primary navigation

 • I do not recommend freezing the egg salad.

 Try this chickpea egg salad recipe the next time you crave egg salad.
-It's gluten-free and soy free, and it tastes so good!
+Bite into a delicious chickpea egg salad sandwich!
+YUM!

 Other Great Vegan Sandwich Options